 It may take a little while to figure out a flexible arrangement but there are more people who work this way than you may realize.

 As an example, you’d think managing a restaurant would be one of the least flexible jobs or businesses you can imagine.
 But my neighbors at an RV park in Florida were a couple who operate a successful restaurant on the water near Chicago during the summer.
 When winter comes, they close it up and head south for some R&R. They had a really nice RV so it appears that works very well for them.

-I want to acknowledge that not everyone has a passport that makes it easy for them to travel to other countries, or family or economic situations that make it feasible.
+I want to acknowledge that not everyone has family situations that make it easy to travel.
+And if you want to travel outside your home country, you'll need to navigate Visas and passport issues.
 I'm privileged to have dual passports, including an American one, and the experience to land well-paying remote work.